Privacy

 Last updated

-April 1, 2026
+April 2, 2026

-What the public join path collects
+What the current public entry path collects

 How that information is used

-Public routes are public
+Public pages are public

 Questions about privacy